Books you should read to learn about Goa’s Hippie Past

 Goa became famous after the Hippie Trail of the 1970s where hippies travelled overland from Europe to reach the beaches of Goa and Kathmandu in Nepal attracted by an alternative way of life inspired by ideas of the peace, love, freedom and travel in the beautiful tropical nature and spiritual atmosphere of India, not to mention the cheap living and hashish!

-Even though things are a lot different now and there is something in Goa for everyone, not just hippies, you can still feel that alternative vibe in places like Anjuna and Arambol and met some hippies at the flea market or at a trance party.
+Even though things are a lot different now and there is something in Goa for everyone, not just hippies, you can still feel that alternative vibe in places like Anjuna where the famous Anjuna flea market started as a hippie market and the Goa psytrance scene with crazy hippie parties evolved.

 If, like me, you’re interested in Goa’s hippie past then these books might be the perfect beach side reading while visiting Goa.

-Some of the books are available on Amazon so I’ve included links so you check them out but for the ones that are not on Amazon you will have to come to Goa and pick them up from local bookshops or markets.
+Some of these books about Goa’s hippies are available on Amazon so I’ve included links so you check them out but for the ones that are not on Amazon you will have to come to Goa and pick them up from local bookshops or hippie markets yourself!

 Goa Freaks: My Hippie Years in India by Cleo Odzer